Where is your Bitcoin stored?

 Your Bitcoin and USD is stored under your name with Prime Trust, with you as the sole legal owner.
 Swan does not have the ability to move your funds.

 In order to ensure that Swan cannot move Bitcoin out of your account, you will receive a direct confirmation of withdrawal from Prime Trust whenever you withdraw your Bitcoin.
-This email is delivered directly from Prime Trust, and requires your authorization for withdrawals.
+This email is delivered directly from Prime Trust, and requires your authorization to move Bitcoin from Prime Trust storage to your own wallet.

 When you supply your bank account information to Swan, it is passed to and stored directly with Prime Trust, a licensed and regulated trust company, into an account registered legally under your name.
 Swan never stores your bank information and has no ability to withdraw from your bank.